indefibank/esm/README.md

 The ESM is a contract with the ability to call `end.cage()`, i.e. trigger an Emergency Shutdown (aka Global Settlement).

-MKR holders `join` their funds, which are then immediately burnt.
+GOV holders `join` their funds, which are then immediately burnt.
 When the ESM's internal `sum` balance is equal to or greater than the `min` threshold, the ESM can be `fire`d.

-It is meant to be used by an MKR minority to thwart two types of attack:
+It is meant to be used by an GOV minority to thwart two types of attack:

 * malicious governance
 * critical bug